 Like many great ideas, Family Promise of Hudson County began in a church basement.
-In the spring and summer of 2014, a group of clergy and lay leaders from across Jersey City started meeting in the basement of Ocean Avenue Baptist Church at the corner of Ocean Avenue and Virginia Avenue in Ward F to discuss the challenges of homelessness and housing insecurity in our community.
+In the spring and summer of 2014, a group of clergy, lay leaders, and community members from across Jersey City started meeting in the basement of Ocean Avenue Baptist Church at the corner of Ocean Avenue and Virginia Avenue in Ward F to discuss the challenges of homelessness and housing insecurity in our community.

 We knew that the shelter system in Hudson County provided no option for houseless families that allowed them to stay together.
 We also knew that many counties around New Jersey had started Family Promise affiliates and had found the model to be effective for families in need, economical for donors, and invigorating for host congregations who participate.